jpsingleton/Huxley/README.md

 ## Extremely simple restful JSON proxy for the UK National Rail Live Departure Board [SOAP](http://harmful.cat-v.org/software/xml/soap/simple) [API](http://www.nationalrail.co.uk/46391.aspx) ([Darwin](https://lite.realtime.nationalrail.co.uk/OpenLDBWS/))

 You will need to add your access token to the URL for this to work.
 You can register to obtain one [here](https://realtime.nationalrail.co.uk/OpenLDBWSRegistration/Registration).
-Append the accessToken={your token} parameter to the query string for every request.
+Append the `accessToken={ your token }` parameter to the query string for every request.

 ## Demo
 There is an example deployment set up [here](https://huxley.apphb.com/).